FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 After lunch, do the Neon Museum which only takes an hour, then the Mob Museum which you'll want 3-4 hours for, then head back to the Fremont Street Experience.

 As it's getting dark, they fire up the canopy and the music and you can go casino and/or bar hopping all around the place.
 Or you can do the Neon Museum first, then the rest since the Mob Museum and Fremont Street are within walking distance to each other.

 I don't recommend walking to the Neon Museum.
 The environment between it and downtown isn't the best.

 There's also a number of options for getting Downtown if you haven't rented a car, which you can check out on my Getting around Las Vegas page

-If you have younger kids with you, I can recommend Fremont Street Experience and Fremont East during the day, but at night it'll get a bit more R rated than you might want your kids to be around.
+If you have younger kids with you, be aware that Fremont Street Experience street entertainment can get a bit more R rated than you might want your kids to be around.

-It's geared towards adults with some craziness that you won't see too many other places, with racy street entertainment so be aware of that.
+It's geared towards adults with some craziness that you won't see too many other places, so some of it will get a little racy and raunchy.

 The Mob Museum address is 300 Stewart Avenue, Las Vegas, NV 89101

 To get to the Mob Museum, you can catch the I-15 into Downtown and the first exit will drop you right on to Stewart Ave.
 Make a left turn and about a block down you’ll see it on your left.